CLI Usage

 tap package list OpenTAP.

-To see what packages you currently have installed, use the
+To see what packages are currently installed, use the

 tap package list --installed option.
 You can view what

-packages are in a specific install directory with
+packages are in a specific installation directory with

-shows packages compatible with your OS and CPU architecture, and your currently installed packages.
-To see all packages, use the
+list only shows packages compatible with your OS and CPU architecture, and your currently installed

-install is quite simple, but there are flags for advanced usage that you may find interesting.
+install is quite simple, but there are options for advanced usage that you may find interesting.

 Before moving on to esoteric usage, a few pitfalls must be clarified:

 You can install multiple packages at the same time.